-There is one 360-turn for both courses, the 360-turn should be at least 7-9 m in radius on the top of the 360 and should not exceed 2m high.
+There is one 360-turn for both courses, the 360-turn should be at least 7-10 m in radius and should not exceed 2m high.
 For PS a second line in the vertical middle, parallel to the top should be used as reference.